SimonP35/cv_simon_pejac/README.md

 # cv_simon_pejac

+//!
+WIP !\\

-This repository is a website where you can find my CV (made with Symfony 5 and Vue.js3) and many more things...
+This repository is a website where you WILL find my CV (made with Symfony 5 and Vue.js3) and many more things...

+//!
+WIP !\\